Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 return op.InferAndTryRun().SoleOutputBlob()
 ```

 `InferAndTryRun` completes the derivation and returns `UserOp`.
 If the returned blob has only one output.
-Thus use `SoleOutputBlob` to get the unique output.
-Otherwise use `RemoteBlobList` to get a list of multiple blobes.
+We cab use `SoleOutputBlob` to get the unique output.
+Otherwise use `RemoteBlobList` to get a list of multiple blobs.

 So far, we have built the `myrelu` which is a relatively simple op.
-But if we need to build a more complex op, we will need to use some additional features in the registration process.
+But if we need to build a more complex op, we should use some additional features in the registration process.
 We'll introduce from op registration, kernel registration, gradient registration and Python layer wrapping.